ifaridi79/devops-challenge/README.md

 ![GitHub](images/GitHub_token.png?raw=true "Token")

-## GitHub Repository, workflows and Actions for CI/CD pipeline
+## GitHub Repository, workflows and Actions for CI/CD pipeline for DevOps:

 Git Branching strategy will be Trunk based, where individual contributor will be creating short-lived branch for changes and create a pull request for approval before merging to the main branch.
 Main branch has protection in placed for approval and review process process.